Ann Jillian: Early life and career

-Jillian was born in Cambridge, Massachusetts, in 1950 to Lithuanian immigrant parents Juozas and Margarita Nausėda (later George and Margaret Nauseda) and speaks Lithuanian fluently.
+Jillian was born in Cambridge, Massachusetts, on January 29, 1950, to Lithuanian immigrant parents Juozas and Margarita Nausėda (later George and Margaret Nauseda) and speaks Lithuanian fluently.
 Jillian was raised as a devout Roman Catholic.

 She began her career as a child actress in 1960 when she played Little Bo Peep in the Disney film Babes in Toyland.
 Jillian appeared as Dainty June in the Rosalind Russell-Natalie Wood movie version of Gypsy (1962).
 She had several television appearances in the 1960s and 1970s, becoming a regular on the 1960s sitcom Hazel (1965-66 season) and appearing in the 1963 Twilight Zone episode "Mute" (where she was given screen credit as "Ann Jilliann") as the mute telepath Ilse Nielsen.
 In 1983, Jillian was honored by the Young Artist Foundation with its Former Child Star "Lifetime Achievement" Award, recognizing her achievements within the entertainment industry as a child actress.

 Jillian moved on to voice roles, for Scooby-Doo, Where Are You! and Sealab 2020 in the early 1970s, but — told she was too old to play youthful roles of the day and too young to play a leading lady — there was no more work for her in Hollywood.
 She took a department store job and studied psychology, but heeded the advice of casting director Hoyt Bowers and Walt Disney, who had told her, "Whatever you do, keep working at your craft".

-Jillian married Andy Murcia, a Chicago police sergeant, on March 27, 1978, and shortly thereafter Murcia retired to manage his wife's career.
+Jillian married to Andy Murcia, a Chicago police sergeant, on March 27, 1978, and shortly thereafter Murcia retired to manage his wife's career.

 In the late 1970s, she toured in musical comedies, including Sammy Cahn's Words and Music.
 After appearing with Mickey Rooney in the play Goodnight Ladies in Chicago, the producers cast Jillian to appear in the original company of Sugar Babies on Broadway with Rooney and Ann Miller in 1979.
 She also starred in I Love My Wife at the Drury Lane Theatre in Chicago.